Budget Analyst Jobs in North Carolina

 Potential Budget Analysts should have strong skills in numerical computation, analysis, problem-solving, and communication.
 They should also possess a keen understanding of financial forecasting and data analysis.
 Holding a Certified Government Financial Manager (CGFM) credential can be beneficial, though it's not a strict requirement.
 A Bachelor's degree in finance, economics, accounting, or a related field is often required, but many employers prefer candidates with an MBA or related advanced degree.
 Before becoming a Budget Analyst, potential candidates often gain experience in roles such as Financial Analyst, Accounting Analyst, or Cost Estimator.

-This position is to serve as the lead budget analyst and assistant budget manager for the department....
+This position is lead budget analyst and serves back up for the Budget Manager....

 The Budget Analyst assists the MARSOC customer in planning, managing, and executing daily budget operations....